wpXtreme/wpdk/index.md

 [Click here](questo link da fare) to see how easy is developing your WordPress creation using *WPDK* for automatically gaining *WPDK autoloading technology* in your own code.

-@page page_view_controller A little in-depth analysis of View and View Controller sub-model
+@page page_view_controller A little in-depth analysis of View and View Controller sub-pattern

 In *MVC pattern*, there is a separation between model and its views.
 In pure pattern, a model interacts with its views through a controller(s).

-*WPDK* implements this model by the creation of two fundamental classes, that a developer can (have to) specialize extending them with its own needs: `WPDKView`, and `WPDKViewController` classes.
+*WPDK* implements this pattern by the use of two fundamental classes, that a developer can (have to) specialize extending them with its own needs: `WPDKView`, and `WPDKViewController` classes.

 `WPDKViewController` class exposes methods and properties to manage the whole *HTML* display into the work area of WordPress Administration Screen.
 Upon request, it provides a view that can be displayed or interacted with.
 Often, this view is the root view for a more complex hierarchy of views, implemented by specialized instances of `WPDKView` class.
 The view controller acts as the central coordinating agent for the view hierarchy, handling exchanges between the views and any relevant controller or data objects.